Pitt Rivers Museum

 Pitt Rivers Museum is a museum displaying the archaeological and anthropological collections of the University of Oxford in England.
 The museum is located to the east of the Oxford University Museum of Natural History, and can only be accessed through that building.

 The museum was founded in 1884 by Augustus Pitt Rivers, who donated his private collection to the University of Oxford with the condition that a permanent lecturer in anthropology must be appointed.
 Edward Burnett Tylor thereby became the first lecturer in anthropology in the UK following his appointment to the post of Reader in Anthropology in 1885.
 Museum staff are still involved in teaching archaeology and anthropology at the university.
 The first curator of the museum was Henry Balfour.
 A second stipulation in the Deed of Gift was that a building should be provided to house the collection and used for no other purpose.
-The university therefore engaged Thomas Manly Deane, son of Thomas Newenham Deane who, together with Benjamin Woodward, had designed and built the original Oxford University Museum of Natural History building three decades earlier, to create an adjoining building at the rear of the main building to house the collection.
+The university therefore engaged Thomas Manly Deane, son of Thomas Newenham Deane who, together with Benjamin Woodward, had designed and built the original Oxford University Museum of Natural History building three decades earlier, to create an adjoining building at the rear of the museum of natural history to house the collection.
 Construction started in 1885 and was completed in 1886.

-The original donation consisted of approximately 22,000 items; this has now grown to more than 500,000 items, many of which have been donated by travelers, scholars, and missionaries.
+The original donation consisted of approximately 22,000 items; this has now grown to more than 600,000 items, including major photographic holdings, nearly all of which has been acquired via donation by colonial officials, travellers, scholars, and missionaries.